freenas/docker-images/owncloud/README.md

 ## Start ownCloud

-Starting the ownCloud 8.1 instance listening on port 80 is as easy as just creating the container with all the defaults set.
+Starting the ownCloud instance listening on port 80 is as easy as just creating the container with all the defaults set.

 Then go to http://containerip/ and go through the wizard.
 By default this container uses SQLite for data storage, but the wizard should allow for connecting to an existing database.
-Additionally, tags for 6.0, 7.0, or 8.0 are available.

-For a MySQL database you can link a database container by putting it on the same docker network and select `mysql` as the database host on setup.
+For a MySQL database you can link a database container by putting it on the same docker network and selecting `mysql` as the database host on setup.

 ## Persistent data